scitix/aegis/README.md

 * **AegisAlertOpsRule**: Defines rules for alert-triggered workflows.
 On one hand, it specifies matching conditions for `AegisAlert` resources based on type, status, and labels.
 On the other hand, it references `AegisOpsTemplate`.
 * **AegisOpsTemplate**: Contains Argo Workflow templates for automated operations.

-Aegis supports converting alert messages from sources (currently AlertManager and a default custom format) into `AegisAlert` resources.
+Aegis supports converting alert messages from sources (now support for the different alert source parsed by AI, such as AlertManager, Datadog, Zabbix and so on) into `AegisAlert` resources.
 These alerts are matched against `AegisAlertOpsRule`, which then triggers the rendering and execution of an `AegisOpsTemplate`.

 * **Unified alert access**: Supports alerts from AlertManager and a default custom format via webhook.
 * **Event-driven response**: Alerts are converted into `AegisAlert` objects to drive workflows.